 In this blog, NAPA OT Courtney shares her favorite toys for kids with Down syndrome.
 Not only are these toys a ton of fun, they will also benefit your child in various developmental areas!

 Children who have Down syndrome need the same play-based materials and toys that any other child needs.
 What makes a toy beneficial for a child with Down syndrome is often the same as what makes a toy helpful for any child.
 Toys that encourage social interaction as well as cause & effect are beneficial in early stages and as a child ages, finding toys that foster language, gross motor and fine motor development will be best.
 Also, many children with Down syndrome love music.
 Singing and dancing are excellent ways to work on language, social interaction and motor skills!

-While picking out toys for your child, it is important to keep a few things in mind to ensure suitability for your child’s development and growth.
+While picking out toys for any child, it is important to keep a few things in mind to ensure suitability for the child’s development and growth.
 Try to disregard the age range written on the toy.
 These are often not accurate and you may not be able to depend on the item’s suggested age suitability, as your child may be achieving milestones at a different rate than their age-equivalent peers.

 Just remember that a toy is suitable if your child’s interest is stimulated and they are drawn in to engaging with the item.

 Also keep in mind that your child’s low muscle tone can make reaching, grasping, and handling certain toys more challenging.
 Finding toys that target these areas of growth, but are not too difficult or frustrating to engage with, is key.
 The following are some of our favorite toys to use when playing with children who have Down syndrome.

 Listed below are our favorite toys for kids with Down syndrome.
 If you are looking for toys for babies or toddlers with Down syndrome, the first two are must-haves.
 Happy playing!